HadrienGardeur/web-speech-recommended-voices/README.md

 ### Names

-`name` is required for each recommended voice.
+`name` is required for each recommended voice and identifies voices, as returned by the Web Speech API.

 Names are mostly stable across browsers, which means that for most voices, a single string is sufficient.